mbabynames search ✿

 Bronagh Emily

-"noble and strong" (Bronagh) meets "rival, industrious" (Emily).
+"sorrow" (Bronagh) meets "rival, industrious" (Emily).
 The combination reads as complete.
 Neither name overshadows the other.
 The longer Emily (3 syllables) builds on the shorter Bronagh, giving the name forward momentum.

 Bronagh Eleanor